I apply these new mindful behaviors in my everyday life. I sincerely apologize to people I have hurt, except when counterproductive.

-Since we’re talking about changes that have to do with coping mechanisms, these changes are going to be difficult.
-The changes are not going to be smooth, and you’re not going to feel comfortable about that.
+Since we’re talking about changes that have to do with coping mechanisms, these changes will be difficult.
+The changes will not be smooth, and you’re not going to feel comfortable about that.

 So if you expect that it should be smooth, you’re going to be disappointed.
 I want to recalibrate your expectations so that you’re realistic.
 You’re going to be noticing all kinds of turbulence inside.
 And that is good.

 Conversely, if you expect that it all flows naturally and effortlessly, you’re going to be disappointed.
-You might disconnect from your feelings to not notice how stressful it is when you try to apply these new behaviors in real life.
+You might disconnect from your feelings to not notice how stressful it is to apply these new behaviors in real life.

-I want to emphasize that the behaviors we are talking about are coping mechanisms because situations that trigger them are very stressful for you.
+I want to emphasize that the behaviors we are talking about are coping mechanisms because situations that trigger them are very stressful.
 As a result, you bypass the difficulty and go to a default mode.
-The bypass is related to the intensity of the stress that’s generated by the situation.
+The bypass is related to the intensity of the stress that is generated by the situation.